History of Dedham, Massachusetts, 1800–1899: Schools

+Dedham High School

+As early as 1827, the Commonwealth of Massachusetts required all towns with more than 500 families to establish a free public high school.
+Beginning in 1844, the School Committee repeatedly began recommending that the town establish a high school.
+It was not until 1850 when, under threat of a lawsuit, that the town meeting voted to "instruct the Town's School Committee to hire a building and teacher, and establish a High School according to law."
+A sum of $3,000 was appropriated to support it.

+The new school was opened on September 15, 1851 with 42 students.
+Charles J. Capen, a private high school teacher, was hired to teach at the new school, and his classroom above the Masonic Hall was rented by the town.
+The building, located at 25 Church Street, was previously Miss Emily Hodge's Private School.
+The school used this space from 1851 to 1854, at which point it was moved to the Town House on Bullard Street.
+In 1855, a new school was built on Highland Street and dedicated on December 10.
+A new school was built on Bryant Street in 1887, and students moved in on October 3.

-Parishes, precincts, and new towns
+Parishes, precincts, and new towns and neighborhoods

 With the division and subdivision of so many communities, Dedham has been called the "Mother of Towns."

 Dover

-At the 1729 election the village reasserted its political power by taking back control of the Board of Selectmen.
+At the 1729 election, the village reasserted its political power by taking back control of the Board of Selectmen.
 Four men from the village were elected, including Ebenezer Woodward, along with one man from the Springfield area of town.
 Shortly thereafter, Springfield became its own precinct in an apparent quid pro quo.
 It later became Dover in 1836.

 Norwood

 The south precinct had long complained that they did not receive a fair share of services from the Town.
 In 1872, the complaint was focused around the lack of opportunities for their children to attend the high school.
 In that year, they seceded and formed the town of Norwood, Massachusetts.

 Westwood

 In 1897, the third parish became the final area to break away directly from Dedham, incorporating as Westwood.
 There had been calls for a partition since at least 1857.